mig029/ODBPy/README.md

 This will save a basic BOM in BOM.xlsx (or use `-o` CLI option for a custom output filename).

 Tested with DIPTrace 3.x and ODB++ 8.1.

+Going to modify to not export to excel file, but to be able to parse and output data to be used in an seperate process. (probably pandas)